You know one of the things I hate about the offseason?

 Jamie’s dad wrote a dirty book “Belinda Blinked”.

 Instead of ignoring it, Jamie decided to read it to the world.
-With the help of his best friends, James & Alice, Jamie reads a chapter each week and dive deeper into the world of “erotic fiction”.
+With the help of his best friends, James & Alice, Jamie reads a chapter each week and dives deeper into the world of “erotic fiction”.

 It’s (the book) so bad, it’s good.